 Come experience 10 miles of beautifully maintained sand that’s ready and waiting for family fun.
 And unlike some other beaches, ours is absolutely free!
 So you don’t have to pay for, or hassle with, beach passes.

 Enjoy swimming and sunning along the Atlantic, not to mention surfing, fishing and even kayaking and canoeing!
 And during the summer, you'll find free family activities every day of the week, including concerts, movies and Beach Olympics!

 When it’s time to take a break, visit our three-mile boardwalk, voted by the Travel Channel as one of America’s best!
 Get out early for an invigorating bike ride, shop an endless variety of stores, or head for the arcades and amusements.

-The Ocean City beach is open to the public from 5:00 a.m. to 10:00 p.m.
-Ocean City also wants to ensure the safety off all visitors during beach maintenance.
-Sleep on the beach between 10 p.m. and 6 a.m. because we use the overnight and early morning hours to keep the beaches clean and beautiful!
+The Ocean City beach is open to the public from 5:00 a.m. to 10:00 p.m (We use the overnight hours to keep the beaches clean and beautiful!)

 For your protection, the Ocean City Beach Patrol is on duty during the summer between 10:00 a.m. and 5:30 p.m.
 Please be sure to obey their instructions, swim near a lifeguard at all times and have a buddy with you when you're in the surf.
 The mission of the Beach Patrol is to provide safety for all beach-goers.
 Lifeguards on duty must have a clear line of vision and may establish said line running parallel to the ocean.
 Beach umbrellas, ball playing, and other beach accessories will not be permitted eastward of said line.
 Check out Town Ordinances for more information or talk to a nearby lifeguard.